 (Article 3 of 3 in the Gospel Revealed series)

-Now’s let’s carefully look at the three writings of John the Apostle: the Gospel account of John, then his epistles (I, II & III John) and finally the Book of Revelation.
+Now’s let’s carefully look at the three writings of John the Apostle, which are first the Gospel of John, then his epistles (I, II & III John) and finally the Book of Revelation.
 When taken as a whole, a pattern emerges.
 The very first time John, the Apostle, saw Jesus he heard John the Baptist give the declaration, “Behold the Lamb of God, who takes away the sin of the world!”
 (John 1:29).
 In his writings you might say John, the Apostle, starts his Gospel account by talking about light coming into the world which is the same as the Lamb of God, and he ends his writing in Revelation talking about the Lamb of God who is the light.
 Then in his epistles his focus is about walking in that light.

 John’s Gospel Account As it Relates to the Passover Season

+Let’s begin by seeing how the Passover season fits in with the Gospel of John.
 When we take a closer look at the Gospel of John and compare it with the other Gospel accounts of Matthew, Mark and Luke for events surrounding the Passovers that Jesus observed during his 3 1/2 year ministry, the Gospel of John stands out from the others.
 For the weeks surrounding just the final Passover, we can see that unlike the accounts of Matthew, Mark and Luke, over half of John’s Gospel account, 11 chapters out of 21, all center on this time period.
 Also, much of 3 other chapters (John 2, 3 and 6) tell of the events surrounding the other Passovers in Jesus’ 3 ½ year ministry, thus filling in what is missing in the other Gospel accounts.
 That’s around two-thirds of John’s Gospel account recording what Jesus said and did at Passover time.
 John’s emphasis is the spiritual reality of the shadow of the Passover.
 In much of chapters 2 & 3 John covers the first Passover (John 2:13) where Jesus tells the Jews in the Temple, “Destroy this temple, and in three days I will raise it up” (John 2:19).
 At this Passover proclamation “… He was speaking of the temple of His body.
 Therefore, when He had risen from the dead, His disciples remembered… and they believed the Scripture and the word which Jesus had said” (v-21-22).
 It was also at this first Passover time He tells Nicodemus, “And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have eternal life.
 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:15-16).
-Looking to that serpent (Israel’s curse and penalty of sin) in the wilderness was foreshadowing Christ with His crown of thorns hanging on a cross bearing our penalty.
+Looking to that serpent (Israel’s curse and penalty of sin) in the wilderness was foreshadowing Christ with His crown of thorns hanging on a cross bearing our penalty of sin.

 In his Gospel account John reveals the true meaning of the Passover.
 John and the other disciples would not fully understand what Jesus was saying about His death and the full meaning of His parables until after they received the Holy Spirit.
 They would then understand what He meant when He said, “And if I be lifted up I will draw all men unto myself” (John 12:32).
 Of all the festivals, John’s Gospel account of Jesus coincides with that first of the 3 festival seasons called Passover.